mag-nix/ros-rollback/README.md

 ## NixOS Generation & Virtualization

-- This installs ros and the ros packages declared in `systemPackages` of ros.nix for multiple targets
+- This flake installs ros and the ros packages declared in `systemPackages` of ros.nix for multiple targets
-- Sets up systemd services for the `roscore`, `talker` and `listener`
+- It sets up systemd services for the `roscore`, `talker` and `listener` in the VM

-The targets are:

-- Google Cloud Platform
-- VirtualBox
-- VMWare
-- .iso

 ## Usage of Virtual Box